isaacbilyea/Bilyea_Isaac_AJAX_Redux/README.md

 ![Readme Photo](/images/readme.webp)

 Welcome to the Star Wars Character & Movie Guide!
 This project showcases the use of AJAX to dynamically fetch and display data from the Star Wars API (SWAPI).
+It allows users to explore detailed information about Star Wars characters and their associated movies, providing an interactive experience without page reloads.

 ## Table of Contents 📋